mongodb/specifications/source/sessions/driver-sessions.rst

 operations executed by an application that are related in some way.
 This specification is limited to how applications start and end sessions.
-Other specifications define various ways in which sessions are used (e.g. causally consistent reads, retriable writes, or transactions).
+Other specifications define various ways in which sessions are used (e.g. causally consistent reads, retryable writes, or transactions).

 This specification also discusses how drivers participate in distributing the cluster time throughout a deployment, a process known as "gossipping the